Victorious Zawedde

 Victorious Zawedde is a Ugandan politician and member of the Parliament.
 She was elected in office as a woman Member to represent Nakasongola district located in the Central region of Uganda during the 2021 Uganda general elections.

-She is contested as an independent candidate.
+She contested as an independent candidate.

+Political career

+Election to Parliament

+Zawedde was nominated to contest for the Nakasongola District Woman Representative seat in the 2021 parliamentary elections as an independent candidate, according to the Electoral Commission’s nominated-candidates list.

+The Electoral Commission’s 2020–2021 report lists Zawedde as the winner for Nakasongola District Woman Representative, with 28,325 votes.

+In July 2025, during primary elections, she gathered 21,466 votes, defeating the National Resistance Movement candidate.

+Parliamentary roles

+Zawedde has served on the Parliament of Uganda’s Committee on Health (membership published for July 2024 onward).